Master of Professional Studies in Data Science and Analytics

 • Proficiency in programming languages, demonstrated either through prior programming coursework or substantial software development experience

-The MPS in Data Science and Analytics is a 30-credit, 10-course, non-thesis graduate program that culminates with research methods and study design.
+The MS in Data Science is a 30-credit, 10-course, non-thesis graduate program that culminates with research methods and study design.
 The program’s curriculum focuses on five thematic competencies as follows:

 • Statistics - Standard statistics subsumed by general linear models (e.g., linear regression, ANOVA, t-tests, f-tests, and multivariate extensions); discrimination, classification, ordination (e.g., PCA, MDS), linear discriminant analysis, factor analysis, and related methods; permutation and randomization methods; Bayesian estimation.